lunanerdderg/MLA-on-Linux.github.io/README.md

-# License
+# Licenses

 *This is a simplified, non-comprehensive guide to the Attribution-NonCommercial-ShareAlike 4.0 International license.*

-Everything on these webpages except for the fonts are created by me and are under this license.
+Everything on these webpages except for the fonts are written by me and under this license.

 You may use my work in any way you wish, as long as: